simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `__bool__` method docstring

-Get a boolean value whether this array is empty or not.<hr>
+Get a boolean value whether this array value is empty or not.<hr>

 **[Returns]**

 - `result`: bool
-  - If this array is empty, True will be returned.
+  - If this array value is empty, this interface returns True.

 ### `__delitem__` method docstring

-Delete specified index value from this array.<hr>
+Delete a specified index value from this array value.<hr>

 **[Parameters]**